MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **application** - Application that was launched via a deep link, such as Teams or Skype for Business

+- **context** - The experience navigated to within the app, e.g., office_union - word, office_union – excel, etc.

+- **source** - The origin of an action, for example, initiated from the user, automatically by the client, etc.

 ### Office.Android.DocsUI.PaywallControl.PaywallOperationMetrics